shummel/interstitial/README.md

 #### timer
 Defined time after interstitial will display.
-To remove this event set this option to _null_.
+To remove event set this option to _null_.

-**HINT:** Cause exit-event don't work at mobile devices, set this value!
+**HINT:** You need this event cause exit-event don't work at mobile devices!

 - optional
 - type: number